Standard letter grades

 This course is designed to provide the student with an introductory foundation for understanding the physiology associated with exercise.
 Emphasis will be placed on how the various tissues and systems of the body adjust to acute work stress and ultimately adapt to chronic exercise training.
 Course materials will include metabolic, musculoskeletal, cardiovascular, and respiratory adaptations to exercise and exercise training.

-2. Demonstrate knowledge of the history of Exercise Physiology in U.S.
+2. Demonstrate knowledge of the history of exercise physiology in the United States.

 3. Describe the acute responses of the metabolic, pulmonary, cardiovascular, nervous, and musculoskeletal systems to exercise.